DaeyunJang/HandPose-ROS2/README.md

 # HandPose
-This system reconstructs joint coordinate frames from 21 hand landmarks.
+This system reconstructs hand joint coordinate frames from 21 hand landmarks.
 It includes both a standalone script version and a ROS 2 version.